superfaceai/docs/docs/guides/api-keys.md

 		}
 	});

-  // Use the profile and perform the use-case.
+  // Use the profile and perform the use case.
   // Note that we pass provider as perform option. const result = await profile
     .getUseCase('SendEmail')